arcorco/dcd-milestone/README.md

 ### Testing
 The website was tested extensivley through many different means.
 MongoDB was used to check which key, values pairs were being added and updated to documents in the database.
 This allowed me to ensure that with each form filled out on the website, there were no stray values being added.
+The aggregation section in MongoDb when viewing the collections was especially helpful in figuring how best to sort and filter the collections.
 All of the forms in the website are validated via JavaScript code (credit: [Form Validation Using JavaScript](https://www.formget.com/form-validation-using-javascript/)), ensuring that no fields may be left empty (except for the "Add Image" field when a user is adding a game, as a default image will be used instead if they don't upload one) and a user cannot fill a field in with characters if it must be filled in with numbers.
 I also carried out a lot of manual testing on the website, for example: